Madhur Temple: Prayers and offerings made

 Devotees usually offer prayers to Mahaganapathi in the form of "Udayastamana".
-"Appa", Madhur's famous prasad, is a very tasty preparation.
-This is prepared daily and anyone offering prayers can avail these at the counters.
-Among the special poojas that are performed, "Sahasrappa" (Thousand appas) is very prominent.
+A prasada known as "Appa" is prepared daily at the site, and offered to worshippers.
+Among the poojas that are performed, "Sahasrappa" (Thousand appas) is very prominent.
 It consists of making an offering of thousand appas and then the devotees get to take home all these (and eat them with full relish).
 Another very special pooja that happens is Moodappam Seva which involves covering the Mahaganapathi statue with Appam.
 This is usually done on a community scale.
 Ganesh Chaturthi and Madhur Bedi are the occasions when the temple is at its busiest.
 The temple usually carries out special poojas on all the major festivals.